ColorfulPockets/AssemblyProjects/README.md

 # AssemblyProjects
-A place to store some of the things I've made with GNU ARM Assembly

 This repository is a collection of class projects made in Assembly.

 XOR Encryptor: Reads a file and outputs an encrypted version using bitwise XOR with a user-created key value.